aedengrandinetti-cell/aedengrandinetti-cell.github.io/_projects/ratnerprojects.md

 category: work
 ---

-For the Ratner Lab, I researched polymer combinations to combine with different print geometries to hopefully continue pursuing the work of a previous PhD student in microporous scaffolds for dialysis access grafts.
+For the Ratner Lab, I researched polymer combinations to use in tandem with different print geometries to hopefully continue pursuing the work of a previous PhD student in microporous scaffolds for dialysis access grafts.
 To do this, I used biocompatible polymers such as EGDMA, TPTMA, and HEMA, as well as the photoinitiator for cross-linking TPO, and the photoabsorber/light stabilizer BLS.
 Experimenting with different combinations and mass percentages of the polymers, I would create a standard 30g blend of each formulation and then "bake" some amount of them placed inside of a petri dish in a UV oven.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">